di37/image-frame-processing-api/image_processing/README.md

 - Resizes images using the LANCZOS algorithm for high-quality results
 - Applies a 'jet' colormap to grayscale images

-## Dependencies

-- NumPy
-- PIL (Python Imaging Library)
-- Matplotlib (for colormap)

-This module works in conjunction with the utilities module for constants and the custom_logger for logging warnings and errors during image processing.
+This module works in conjunction with the `utilities` module for `constants` and the `custom_logger` for logging warnings and errors during image processing.